Exyzt/DSA4212-Transformer-Project/Report/DSA4212_Assignment.typ

 architecture for character-level language modeling on the text8 dataset, achieving a final test accuracy of 69.08% on next-character prediction.
-Through systematic experimentation, several critical design choices were identified that significantly impact the model's performance: context window length of 256 characters provided optimal balance between capturing local patterns and long-range dependencies, while Rotary Position Embedding (RoPE) demonstrated clear advantages over traditional learned encodings through its explicit relative position information and natural distance decay properties.
-The experimental process revealed important methodological insights, such ashyperparameters optimized on training subsets did not necessarily transfer  optimally to the full dataset, highlighting the importance of validating configurations on representative data samples and understanding potential distributional differences between subset and complete corpus.
+Through systematic experimentation, several critical design choices were identified that significantly impact the model's performance: sequence length of 256 characters provided optimal balance between capturing local patterns and long-range dependencies, while Rotary Position Embedding (RoPE) demonstrated clear advantages over traditional learned encodings through its explicit relative position information and natural distance decay properties.
+The experimental process revealed important methodological insights, such as hyperparameters optimized on training subsets did not necessarily transfer  optimally to the full dataset, highlighting the importance of validating configurations on representative data samples and understanding potential distributional differences between subset and complete corpus.